-I. Short digital Policy Brief on a key topic in urban development (20%)
+I. Knowledge mobilization product focused on a specific topic in urban development (20%)

-Students will be assigned a date for their policy brief presentation.
-You will prepare a two-page written document or a short video formulated as a policy brief on one of the weekly key issues in urban development on one of the weekly topics in urban development.
-The policy brief is due on the date of the presentation.
-While scholarly in content, the brief should reach a non-academic readership (practitioners or policy makers).
-The brief should include text and visuals (e.g. graphics, tables, maps, photos).
-Alternatively, the student can also produce a 3 minutes video for their policy brief, engaging in the same research questions and content.
-A list of references with at least 5 academic peer reviewed articles used for your research should be attached (APA referencing style).
-The policy brief will be presented during the Thursday classes, complementing the lecture topic.
-A template with the expected content and format will be provided.
-You will have 3 to 5 minutes to present the main idea during the Thursday class.
-The assignment should not exceed 1,000 words or a 3-minute video clip.
+Students will choose a date for the presentation of their knowledge mobilization product tailored to the weekly topic.
+This entails the preparation of a two-page written document or a 2-minutes video, formulated as a knowledge product, addressing the weekly key topic in urban development.
+The knowledge product is due on the date of the presentation.
+While scholarly in content, this document should serve as a knowledge mobilization tool to reach a non-academic readership (the public, practitioners or policy makers).
+The assignment should include text and visuals (e.g., graphics, tables, maps, photos) or alternatively a short video clip on the topic, engaging with your research question and content.
+The document should include a list with at least 5 academic peer reviewed articles that support your research (APA referencing style).
+The document will be presented on Thursdays, complementing the lecture topic and followed by a discussion.
+A template with the expected content structure and format will be provided.
+You will have 3 to 5 minutes to present your main ideas in class.
+The assignment should not exceed 1,000 words or a 2-minute video clip.

 II.
-Discussion Forum on Weekly Readings (20%)
+Discussion Facilitator (10%)